dianapatrong/DE101_SQL_Assignment/Exercises/Exercise3/README.md

 * Any columns that you may have dropped and the explanation of why

 > NOTE:
-> 1. Export your diagram as an image, name it `sol_exercise3.png` and place it in the `Solutions` folder
+> 1. Export your diagram as an image, name it `sol_exercise3.png` and place it in the `Exercise3/Solutions` folder
 > 2. Add a `sol_exercise3.md` file to explain the normalization process you followed